You can use the coin quick links below to find key information fast.

 The 400th anniversary of the completion of the translation was marked with this £2 coin.
 The reverse shows the quote "In the beginning was the Word", with the printing blocks to the left of the printed stylised text.
 The words "King James Bible" and the anniversary dates surround this on the outer ring of the coin.
 This was designed by Paul Stafford and Benjamin Wright, with the edge inscription "THE AUTHORISED VERSION".
 Ian Rank-Broadley's portrait is used on the obverse.

 With just under one million of these coins minted, it is quite rare, and collectors are willing to pay up to 4x face value for it.

-Join the Coin Hunter community to help complete your coin collection: Join Coin Hunter free and you could find this coin using our online coin checker app.
-Any coins you find and lock, including the 2011 King James Bible £2 coin can be yours for face value.
+Join the Coin Hunter community to help complete your coin collection: Join Coin Hunter free and you could find this coin using our online coin hunt app.
+Any coins you find and lock, including the 2011 King James Bible £2 coin can be yours.